Journalism with Media Studies

 A combination that is ideal if you want to become a knowledgeable media practitioner, this course lets you study various forms of media, old and new, as you train in the skills that journalists use to communicate through these media.

-We aim to help you become an ethical and reflective journalist, with significant knowledge of another subject.
+We aim to help you become an ethical and reflective journalist, with experience of the journalistic workplace and significant knowledge of another subject.

 What will I experience?